 - Melt a tablespoon of butter in a 10-inch pan on medium to high heat, and carefully add the chicken breasts.
 Cook each side for 3-4 minutes, until the inner temperature reaches 165°F.

 - Remove the chicken on to a plate.
 Melt 3 tablespoons of butter in the pan on low to medium heat.
-Add in the minced garlic and ¼ tsp of garam masala and cook until fragrant, about 1 minute.
+Add in the minced garlic and ¼ teaspoon of garam masala and cook until fragrant, about 1 minute.
 Add heavy cream, chicken broth, lemon zest, and parmesan cheese.
 Simmer for 2-4 minutes until it begins to thicken up, and then add in the lemon juice at the end.

 - Add the chicken back into the pan and baste it with the sauce.
 Remove the chicken from heat and garnish with chopped parsley and lemon slices.
 Serve with rice, veggies, or toast.